-- a) Volunteer Group and NGO - b) Volunteer/Service Programs - c) Networks of Voluntary Organizations and Volunteer Programs - d) Interaction/Integration Listing of Topics & Issues for Local Government - e) Placement of Voluntary Organizations and Volunteer Programs in the

-Emergency Response Organization

-- f) Strategies for Integration of NGOs and Volunteer/Service Programs (Chart) - g) Best Practices/Examples of NGO and VSP Integration with Government NGO & VSP Trends and Issues
+- a) Volunteer Group and NGO - b) Volunteer/Service Programs - c) Networks of Voluntary Organizations and Volunteer Programs - d) Interaction/Integration Listing of Topics & Issues for Local Government - e) Placement of Voluntary Organizations and Volunteer Programs in the Emergency Response Organization - f) Strategies for Integration of NGOs and Volunteer/Service Programs (Chart) - g) Best Practices/Examples of NGO and VSP Integration with Government NGO & VSP Trends and Issues

-PRIVATE SECTOR LOCAL GOVERNMENT
+PRIVATE SECTOR TRIBAL GOVERNMENTS

-- □ Include: - 1) Private sector representatives as part of the emergency or disaster council or committees. - Updating organization charts for emergency or disaster council or committees in formal documentation and inclusion in the Emergency Operations Plan (or equivalent documents). - In an updated Emergency Operations Plan identify how the private sector is included in the SEMS/NIMS response structure at the field, city and county level. - □ Suggested Action: - Show invitation to outside associations, utilities, NGO and private sector groups to programs that promote education on the use of SEMS/NIMS in this jurisdiction's emergency management program. - 2) Show letter or other documentation that supports willful communication with these same groups to become educated on SEMS/NIMS and the jurisdiction's plans to integrate private sector emergency response efforts with that of the jurisdiction's public sector response efforts. - 3) Show letter or other documentation that encourages these same groups to reach out to OES or the NIMS web site and take ICS 700 and 800. - Establish or update assistance agreements to reflect integration of private sector resources.
-Include notes on use of the SEMS/NIMS protocols in response. - Establish or update memorandums or memos of understanding with local private resources.
-Include notes on the use of the SEMS/NIMS protocols in response.
+Consider: 0 Updating organization charts for an emergency or disaster council in formal documentation and inclusion in the Emergency Operations Plan (or equivalent notes).
+0 Identifying private sector representatives as part of an emergency or disaster council.
+0 Identifying partnerships with private sector groups.
+In an updated Emergency Operations Plan identify how the private sector is includ led in the NIMS response structure at the state level. □ Suggested action: ested action: 0 Show invitation to outside associations, utilities, NGO, and private sector groups to programs that promote education on the use of NIMS in this agency's emergency management program.
+0 Show letter or other documentation that supports willful communication with these same groups to become educated on NIMS and the agency's plans to integrate private sector emergency response efforts with that of the agency's public sector response efforts.
+0 Show letter or other documentation that encourages these same groups to reach out to the NIMS web site and take IS 700 and 800.
+Estab lish or update agreements to reflect integration of private sector resources.
+Includ le notes on use of the NIMS protocols in response.
+Estab lish or update memorandums or memos of understanding with local private resou rces.
+Include notes on the use of the NIMS protocols in response.